Clayborn Lab - A World of applications

 Clayborn Lab’s electrical resistance heat tape, first developed for NASA in 1963, provided the necessary heat for space flight and satellite technology.
 Today, nearly every satellite orbiting the earth contains Clayborn’s space tape – a testimony to its durability and useful life.

-Clients utilizing Clayborn products include General Motors, Duke Energy (now DCP Midstream), Lockheed Martin, Solar Turbines, Northrop Grumman, Johns Hopkins, Caterpillar, Thermo Fisher Scientific, SGS, Tyco Environmental Systems, Ballard Power Systems, Automotive Fuel Cell Cooperation, Boeing, Conoco Phillips, DOE (Department of Energy), M.I.T., Merck & Co., Xerox, Universities worldwide, US Military, Powell Electro Systems, Mechanical Equipment, Ecom America, and hundreds of smaller companies that benefit from Clayborn’s 40+ years of experience in thermal applications.
+Clients utilizing Clayborn products include Anadarko, M&C Tech Group, Air Hygiene, General Motors, DCP Midstream, Lockheed Martin, Northrop Grumman, NASA, Isro, Space Systems Loral, Caterpillar, Thermo Fisher Scientific, SGS, Ballard Power Systems, Automotive Fuel Cell Cooperation, Boeing, Universities worldwide, US Military, Powell Electro Systems, Mechanical Equipment, Ecom America, Battelle Memorial Institute and hundreds of smaller companies that benefit from Clayborn’s 40+ years of experience in thermal applications.

 1963 Vern Clayborn Pfanku, an M.I.T. grad, invents precision heat tape.